 1. How to Get There

-Getting to Sapa is easily and can be achieved in one of two ways; by bus or by overnight train.
+Getting to Sapa is easy and can be achieved in one of two ways; by bus or by overnight train.

 If you choose to go by train you should catch the sleeper train from Hanoi to Lao Chai station and this journey takes around nine hours.